microsoft/intelligence-toolkit/app/workflows/match_entity_records/README.md

 ### How record embedding works

 This workflow relies on a technique called *text embedding* to create vector-vased representations of data records.
-Since records with similar semantic content are "embedded" at similar points in vector space, we can use text embeddings to identify fuzzy matches between records that describe the same entity in ways that are semantically similar but syntactically different (e.g., because of formatting, typos, etc.)
+Since records with similar semantic content are "embedded" at similar points in vector space, we can use text embeddings to identify fuzzy matches between records that describe the same entity in ways that are semantically similar but lexically different (e.g., because of formatting, typos, etc.)

 Using this approach, the records of the following dataset: